 At the Detroit Zoo

-The rockhopper penguins can be seen at the Polk Penguin Conservation Center – the largest penguin facility in the world – along with the macaroni, gentoo and king penguins.
+The rockhopper penguins can be seen at the Polk Penguin Conservation Center – the largest penguin facility in the world – along with the macaroni, gentoo, king and chinstrap penguins.
 A unique circular pool lets the birds swim continuously, giving them the ability to swim fast enough to porpoise and “fly” through the water.
 The Detroit Zoo is one of the few zoos where penguins can display this natural behavior.

 The name rockhopper comes from the bird’s ability to jump off cliffs.
 When on land, they tend to hop.
 They can jump up to 6 feet.

 The male can produce “penguin’s milk” for their hatchlings if the females do not return with food.